Updated August 23, 2018

 Every part of the state will benefit from implementation of this measure.
 No area is excluded.

-How are the water bond funds allocated?
+How are the Proposition 3 funds allocated?

 Proceeds from the bonds will be applied to the places of highest need.
 A table of all the funding categories is found on this website.